[HISTORY: Adopted by the Town Board of the Town of Lake Tomahawk as indicated in article histories. Amendments noted where applicable.]

 Required.
 Pursuant to the provisions of Wis.
 Stats. § 66.0907, the Chairperson or designee shall serve upon the owner of each lot or parcel of land in front of which work is ordered for the laying, removal, replacement or repair of a sidewalk a copy of the order directing such work by personal delivery or by certified or registered mail.

 Exception.
 If the cost of repairs of any sidewalk in front of any lot or parcel of land does not exceed $100, the Chairperson or designee may cause the repair to be made without serving notice as provided in Subsection D(3)(a) of this section and charge the cost of such repair to the owner of such lot or parcel of land as provided in Subsection D(5) of this section.

 Work may be done by the Town.
 If the owner neglects, for 20 days after service of an order, to lay, remove, replace or repair any sidewalk, the Chairperson may cause such work to be done at the expense of the owner of such lot or parcel of land; and such costs shall be collected as provided in Subsection D(5) of this section.

 Assessment of expenses.
 The Town Clerk shall keep an accurate account of the expenses of laying, removing and repairing sidewalks in front of each lot or parcel of land and report the expenses to the Treasurer, who shall annually prepare a statement of the expenses so incurred in front of each lot or parcel of land and report the expenses to the Clerk.
 The amount therein charged to each lot or parcel of land shall be entered by the Clerk on the tax roll as a special tax against such lot or parcel of land and the amount shall be collected in all respects like other taxes upon real estate.

-Except as otherwise provided, any person found to be in violation of any provision of this chapter or any regulation, rule or order made hereunder shall be subject to a penalty as provided in § 1-4 of this Code.
+Except as otherwise provided, any person found to be in violation of any provision of this article or any regulation, rule or order made hereunder shall be subject to a penalty as provided in § 1-4 of this Code.